 Kidsights Data is an initiative to generate population-level data on the development of children from birth to five using the Kidsights Measurement Tool.
-Policymakers and advocacy organizations can use the results from Kidsights Data to evaluate how programs and policies within cities, communities and states are supporting young children.
+Policymakers and advocacy organizations can use the results from Kidsights Data to inform impact evaluations and measure how programs and policies within cities, communities and states are supporting young children.